Mathematics

 Intent

 At St Peters, as part of our Courage Curriculum, we aim to develop a culture of deep understanding, confidence and competence in maths – a culture that produces strong, secure learning and real progress.
-Teaching implements a C.P.A. (concrete, pictorial, abstract) approach.
-We are supported by, and not led by the White Rose planning units, inspired and informed by world-class research and global maths experts.

-We develop children’s conceptual understanding, enabling them to apply their skills to reason and problem-solve.
-Pre and post unit tasks are included at strategic points to gauge understanding and retention of key Maths concepts.
-In addition to our daily Maths lessons, we practice arithmetic daily (4-a-day) to embed strategies for effective calculation and mastery of the four operations.
+In addition to our daily Maths lessons, we practise arithmetic daily (4-a-day) to embed strategies for effective calculation, fluency and mastery of the four operations.

 By teaching for mastery, building confidence, resilience and a passion for maths, we endeavour to present the subject as an exciting adventure that everyone can enjoy, value and master!